AbdulSayyed/ghafoors-blog/helper/prompt.md

 ## Prompt: To add the given content coming from videos' scripts

 I need your help with the following task:

-Please take the audio script from the provided video file and summarize it.
-Ensure that the summary follows the tone and structured content of the reference file.
-The summary should be written from a first-person perspective.
-Once summarized, insert the content into the active file.
+Please take the audio script from the provided video file and summarize it in an structured format.
+Remove all the instruction about `Welcome, I, or we, etc`.
+Ensure that the content is easy to understand.
+Use more paragraphs than bullet points.
+Add a blank line after headings and subheadings.
+Do not use multiple headings without content in between.
+For example, avoid `## Heading 1` immediately followed by `## Heading 2`.
+Also do not use strong formatting followed by the bullet `-`.
+End contents with three dashes `---`.

 Thank you!